 These estimated data are expected to have a qualitative medium level of accuracy. - 3.
 "Private Pumping" for the urban sector (primarily from domestic wells in rural regions) is estimated by the MercedWRM based on census data for population multiplied by a volumetric water use factor averaged from the urban regions.
 These estimated data are expected to have a qualitative medium level of accuracy. - 4.
 The "Habitat" sector includes directly measured volumes of groundwater extractions at Merced National Wildlife Refuge within the Merced Unit of the refuge.
 Directly measured data are expected to have a qualitative high level of accuracy.
 The Merced National Wildlife Refuge also provides some estimated groundwater extractions which are expected to have a qualitative medium level of accuracy.
 Groundwater pumping for other wetland/habitat areas are included in the "Agriculture" sector due to a lack of information for demands from these wetlands/habitat areas.
-Demands were estimated based on DWR land use categorizations of native vegetation or agricultural land.
+Demands were estimated based on DWR land use categorizations of native vegetation or agricultural land. - 5.
+Urban Private Pumping was previously reported in error as 51,578 AF in WY 2022.
+After correcting the value to 13,389 AF, the "Total" column reduced from 920,588 AF to 822,399 AF.

-Figure 2-5: Map of Groundwater Extractions (Water Year 2022)
+Figure 2-6: Map of Groundwater Extractions (Water Year 2023)

-2.3 Surface Water Supply
+2.4 Surface Water Supply

 SGMA requires that the GSP annual report tabulate "Surface water supply used or available for use..." (emphasis added, CCR §356.2 [b] [3]).
-Table 2-4 summarizes total monthly surface water available for use for WY 2022, broken down by method of measurement.
+Table 2-4 summarizes total monthly surface water available for use for WY 2023, broken down by method of measurement.
 These tables report total surface water diversions and not surface water used, which is difficult to parse out by sector.
 Direct measurements were provided by MID, Stevinson Water District, TIWD, and Lone Tree Mutual Water Company.
 Directly measured data are expected to have a qualitative high level of accuracy.
 Note that MID diversions include surface water ultimately used by Stevinson Water District, Merquin County Water District, Merced National Wildlife Refuge, Le Grand-Athlone Water District, and Lone Tree Mutual Water Company, which fall under both the agricultural and habitat sectors.
 Diversions made by Lone Tree Mutual Water Company are exclusively flood flow diversions.

-Note also that there are several riparian diverters in the Subbasin whose diversions have not been captured for the purpose of the annual report because they divert a relatively small volume of surface water compared to the diversions made by agencies.
+Note also that there are several riparian diverters in the Subbasin whose diversions have not been captured for the purpose of the annual.
 It is anticipated that some of these data will be incorporated into future reports, as data will become available as a result of implementation of Senate Bill 88 (2015).

-Table 2-4: Monthly Surface Water Available for Use (in AF), Water Year 2022
+Table 2-4: Monthly Surface Water Available for Use (in AF), Water Year 2023